How to Make Cannabis Delivery App – Uber for Weed Delivery

 Before you even think of opening up an On-demand Cannabis Delivery Service, you should find out if the market that you’re getting into allows for Cannabis sale- purchase or not.
 Although the future looks bright for legalized Marijuana, but right now, there are plenty of restrictions on the plant, and you should take care of the legal aspects of the business before getting into the arena.
 That means getting all the necessary licenses and permits from the Government.

 Along with that, you should also figure out the demand in the market in which you’re setting up shop.
 You don’t want to be swatting flies online!

 Deciding on the Business & Revenue Model

 You have quite a few options when it comes to On-demand Cannabis Delivery.
 Between delivery specific, single store, or aggregator model, you can choose the one that suits your needs the best.
 You can also come up with the best Revenue plan for yourself accordingly.

 The cost of developing an app can be a lot for you to handle on your own.
-By the time your prototype is complete, you should be reaching out to interested parties and Angel investors to fund your venture.
+So, you should start with building an MVP and by the time your prototype is complete, you should be reaching out to interested parties and Angel investors to fund your venture.
 But, for this to be fruitful, you’ll need a detailed business and revenue plan, and quite an impressive prototype.

 Developing the App